czbiohub/de-novo-orthology-paper/manuscript.md

 We first apply this method on a bulk comparative transcriptomic dataset consisting of nine amniote species and six tissues [@doi:10.1038/nature10532], showing that we achieve similar clustering results as using only reads mapping to 1:1 orthologs or Hierarchical Orthologous Groups (HOGs) [@doi:10.1371/journal.pone.0053786; @doi:10.1093/bib/bbr034; @doi:10.1093/bioinformatics/btu492] of protein-coding genes, but are able to resolve ... which can only be seen by using the $k$-mer method.
 We further demonstrate the utility of this method by comparing transcriptomes from organisms diverged by approximately 676 million years [@url:http://timetree.org/]:  a single-cell atlas of a model organism, mouse from *Tabula Muris Senis* [@url:https://www.biorxiv.org/content/10.1101/661728v2], and bulk RNA-seq from *Botryllus schlosseri* [@doi:10.1038/s41586-018-0783-x], a colonial tunicate which exhibits cell populations similar to the myeloid immune lineage.
 Across this evolutionary distance, only XX 1:1 orthologous genes exist as found by ... and XX HOGs via orthologous matrix (OMA) [@doi:10.7717/peerj.6231; @doi:10.1093/bioinformatics/btx229]
-We show that the myeloid-like cells from *B. schlosseri* not only cluster with the myeloid immune cells from *Tabula Muris Senis*, we also find *de novo* orthologous genes, such as ...
+We show that the myeloid-like cells from *B. schlosseri* not only cluster with the myeloid immune cells from *Tabula Muris Senis* [@doi:10.1038/s41586-020-2496-1], we also find *de novo* orthologous genes, such as ...
 We find that using $k$-mers has the advantage of resolving ... in comparison to using read counts from 1:1 gene orthologs.
 Using $k$-mers, we were able to resolve cell types ... , which was hidden using read counts alone.
 Thus, we have shown the reference-free method using the $k$-mers from single cells is a novel, annotation-agnostic method for comparing cells across species that is capable of identifying cell states unique to a particular organism, helping to build the cell type evolutionary tree of life.

+Similar to $k$-mer based approaches for transcript quantification [@doi:10.1038/nbt.2862; @doi:10.1038/nbt.3519; @doi:10.1038/nmeth.4197], we implemented $k$-mer based gene expression analyses across species, but instead of using DNA $k$-mers, our critical innovation was using translated protein $k$-mers.
+We utilized sequence bloom trees (SBTs) [@doi:10.1038/nbt.3442] using a bottom-up approach to build them similar to previous work [@doi:10.1089/cmb.2017.0265; @doi:10.1089/cmb.2017.0258] to ensure localization of new datasets, meaning, if two leaves share a parent, they are guaranteed to be more similar than two leaves that do not share a parent.

 ## Results

 ![
 Figure 1.
-**A.** Overview of `nf-core/kmermaid` pipeline to compare DNA/RNA/protein sequences on k-mer content.
-1. If input is bam, extract per-cell sequences using `bam2fasta percell`.
-2. Predict amino acid sequence of each RNA-seq read using `sencha translate`.
-3. Randomly subsample amino acid k-mers via MinHash using `sourmash sketch`.
-4. Compare all k-mer sketches to one another using `sourmash compare` to compute cell-cell Jaccard similarities.
-5. Build sequence bloom tree using `sourmash index`.
-6. Build k-nearest neighbor graph using sequence bloom tree.
-7. Build UMAP off of KNN.
-**B.** Overview of `czbiohub/nf-predictorthologs` pipeline to query putative function of protein sequences.
-1. If input is bam, must also have a convert bam reads to raw fastq files using the `samtools fastq` subcommand (samtools version 1.9).
-If input is fastqs, go directly to second step.
-2. Trim adapters, poly-A, polyG using the `fastp` tool.
-3. Predict protein-coding sequence using khtools extract_coding, using conservative UniProt/SwissProt manually curated database as examples of known protein-coding sequences, for most stringent definition of protein-coding.
-4. Query predicted protein in permissive NCBI RefSeq non-redundant protein database for most complete search query.
+**A.** Overview of transcriptomic datasets from three species: *Homo sapiens* (human), *Rhinolophus sinicus* (Chinese horseshoe bat), and the early chordate *Botryllus schlosseri*.
+For *B. schlosseri*, we have FACS-purified bulk RNA-seq populations, including circulating cell types similar to mammalian hematopoietic stem cells (HCS), lymphoid, and myeloid populations.
+For *H. sapiens* and *R. sinicus*, we have droplet-based single-cell RNA-seq data for bone marrow, lung, intestine, spleen, thymus, and whole blood tissues.
+**B.** Overview of computational method.
+First, in the `kmermaid` pipeline, RNA-seq reads are translated to protein via the Sencha tool, then converted to a reduced amino acid alphabet, decomposed into $k$-mers, and then those $k$-mers are subsampled.
+Next, the `nf-predictorthologs` pipeline performs differential $k$-mer expression, much like differential gene expression, to find $k$-mers that are enriched in a population, and queries for those differential $k$-mers in databases to identify them.
+**C.** Reduced amino acid alphabets allow for flexibility in sequence $k$-mers.
+The Dayhoff 6-letter and hydrophobic-polar 2-letter encodings are reduced alphabets that retain biochemical properties of amino acids that have been conserved over many years.
+The single amino acid change of isoleucine (`I`) to leucine (`L`) in the protein sequence `PRTEINSEQ` to `PRTELNSEQ`, but has no effect in the Dayhoff or hydrophobic-polar encodings.
+**D.** Given a $k$-mer of interest, we can categorize the $k$-mer into several bins: (1) $k$-mer not present in genome assembly; (2) $k$-mer in genome assembly, but in a repetitive or multi-mapped sequence which are often ignored in downstream analyses; (3) $k$-mer uniquely mapped, but not in a gene; (4) $k$-mer in a gene, but not in a known ortholog; and (5) $k$-mer in a known ortholog.
 ](images/SVG/figure1.svg){#fig:fig1 width="100%"}